Bill-Remy/MechaCar_Statistical_Analysis/README.md

 <img src="Sample_mean_to_Population.png">

 ***Analysis of Results***

-Both Lot 1 and Lot 2 had a p-value of less than our prescribed alpha of 0.05.
-This result indicates we should not reject H0 and thus there is not a statistical difference between the mean PSI in Lot 1 and Lot 2 compared to the population.
-Lot 3 had a p-value  of .1589 which is greatere than our alpha, thus we can reject H0.
-This would indicate there is a statistical difference between the sample mean PSI for Lot 3 compared to the population mean.
+The p-value for all samples versus the population mean of 1500 was 0.06 which was more than our alpha of 0.05 thus we cannot reject H0.
+The coil samples are not statistically different than the population mean of 1500 psi.

 ### Comparison of Sample Means Across Lots (Deliverable 3 Part 2)
 To compare the sample means across the different coil lots a paired t-test was used with an alpha of 0.05.